yuanyue-liu-group/EDI/README.md

 $$M_{n \mathbf{k}, m \mathbf{k'}} = \langle \psi_{n\mathbf{k}} | \Delta V | \psi_{m\mathbf{k'}} \rangle$$

 where $\Delta V$ is the defect perturbation potential, i.e., the difference between the Kohn-Sham potentials of the defect-containing and pristine supercells.
-Because the defect is spatially localized, $\Delta V(\mathbf{r})$ decays to zero far from the defect site, and a sufficiently large supercell captures the full perturbation [[3]](#ref3).
+Because the defect is spatially localized, $\Delta V(\mathbf{r})$ decays to zero far from the defect site, and a sufficiently large supercell captures the full perturbation.

 The total Kohn-Sham potential includes local and nonlocal parts.
 Accordingly, the matrix element decomposes as: